TN 25 (04-21)

 your prior level of activity.

-in the standing position immediately prior to exercise) or below any systolic pressure
+level (taken in the standing position immediately prior to exercise) or below any

-reading recorded during exercise.
-This is because, normally, systolic blood pressure
+systolic pressure reading recorded during exercise.
+This is because, normally, systolic

-below the baseline level that occur during exercise are often associated with ischemia-induced
+blood pressure below the baseline level that occur during exercise are often associated

 in rare situations, constricted due to vasospasm, interfering with the normal flow